 From three-Michelin-starred restaurants serving tasting menus starting at $400 per person to exclusive chef’s table experiences exceeding $800, Singapore’s ultra-luxury dining scene is a journey of culinary artistry and refined flavors.
 Here, cuisine is elevated to an art, with each dish showcasing not only exceptional taste but also visual presentation and craftsmanship.

-Singapore’s Ultra-Premium Fine Dining Restaurants
+Singapore's Best Fine Dining Restaurants

 Since the Michelin Guide Singapore launched in 2016, the city has attracted world-class chefs who showcase modern and traditional cuisines with perfect execution.
 Many of these restaurants are located in the heart of Singapore, within prestigious hotels or iconic landmarks, making them highly desirable dining destinations.
 The most expensive restaurants in Singapore typically charge $300 to $800 per person for tasting menus, often highlighting seasonal produce and quality ingredients.